background

 Estate Planning FAQs

-A revocable trust allows modifications by the grantor, while an irrevocable trust cannot be changed without beneficiary consent, offering asset protection and tax benefits.
+A revocable trust allows modifications by the grantor, while an irrevocable trust offers asset protection and tax benefits but cannot be changed without beneficiary consent.

-Yes, you can update your last will at any time, as long as you’re legally capable, following the same formalities as the original.
+Yes, you can update your last will at any time, provided you’re legally capable, following the same formalities as the original.

 Dying without a will leads to North Carolina intestate laws, which may not reflect your wishes and could cause family disputes.